mlueckel/PlanTUS/README.md

 ## 6. Review simulation results

-Eventually, acoustic simulation results (e.g., acoustic pressure maps) can be loaded and evaluated in the same environment.
+Eventually, acoustic simulation results (e.g., acoustic pressure maps) can be loaded and evaluated in the same environment (Connectome Workbench).
 White outlines in the volume view (right) indicate the borders of the target region.

 <img src="https://github.com/user-attachments/assets/77ef1860-d809-4b43-a60a-c712257150ee" width="600" />

-Again, the oblique volume view (right) can help you to evaluate on- vs. off-target stimulation in terms of overlap between the simulated acoustic focus and the target region (indicated by white outline) – which can also be quantified by planTUS.
+Again, the oblique volume view (right) can help you to evaluate on- vs. off-target stimulation in terms of overlap between the simulated acoustic focus and the target region (indicated by white outline) – which can also be quantified by planTUS (to be implemented).

 <img src="https://github.com/user-attachments/assets/b1502848-d858-41ee-93a7-7cc3ab297e0b" width="600" />